samtools/www.htslib.org/workflow.md

 the next step requires name-collated data.
 Note some aligners may shuffle the data a bit when multi-threading is enabled, but in all cases the output will still be name-collated.

+Note if you use `nohup` to run a command and redirect stdout using e.g. `> CE.sam`, then you may mix stdout and stderr together.
+This can be prevented by also adding `2>err` to explicitly save stderr to a separate file or preferably use an explicit output option, such as the `-o CE.sam` above.

 #### Fixing of mate-pair issues